Requirements

 - The interior of the cucumber changes from white to a waxy translucent shade as air is forced out of the cells.

-- The specific gravity of the cucumbers also increases as a result of the gradual absorption of salt and they begin to sin in the brine rather than floating on the surface.
+- The specific gravity of the cucumbers also increases due to the gradual absorption of salt, and they begin to sink in the brine rather than floating on the surface.

 Publication date: Aug.
 8, 2005